 A Few Pictures From Our Festivals

 A Few Video Clips From Our Festivals

 The original intention of the organisers of the Festival was to provide a day out for Rolleston and surrounding residents.
 It became apparent that we would need to raise money to put the event on and then that we would, hopefully, more than cover our costs.
 This proved to be the case and, after deducting costs, the money raised was given to local charities.
 This continued over the years and to date we have raised approximately £45 000 for charity.

 Whilst the first aim was always to provide a good day out, raising money for charity has become a large part of the organisation.
-This year we took the decision to make the event free entry for both exhibitors and the viewing public.
-In order to keep up the fund raising impetus we need voluntary donations so please give generously on the day.
+Last year we took the decision to make the event free entry for both exhibitors and the viewing public.
+Unfortunately asking for voluntary donations was not successful.
+We have decided to go back to a fixed entry fee.
+This will be £5 per adult with school age children free.
+Every party also gets a free copy of the souvenir brochure.
+This is not expensive for a good day out.
 Be assured that we are a non-profit organisation and all money raised goes to charity.

 Sponsors of Rolleston Transport Festival

 TL Darby Major Sponsor Of The 10th Rolleston Transport Festival